reactjs/react.dev/beta/src/content/reference/react/StrictMode.md

 </Sandpack>

 **Strict Mode *always* calls your rendering function twice, so you can see the mistake right away** ("Create Story" appears twice).
-Strict Mode lets you notice such mistakes early in the process.
+This lets you notice such mistakes early in the process.
 When you fix your component to render in Strict Mode, you *also* fix many possible future production bugs like the hover functionality from before:

 <Sandpack>